 We use a PostgreSQL database server running on a server only accessible from our multi-tenanted Ruby on Rails application server, with a replication slave.

 Our policy is to keep Operating Systems, web server software and application libraries up to date on the latest security patch versions.

 Do I have access to my data?

-We live by the philosophy that your data is yours first.
 If you wish to obtain your data please contact us and we will kindly oblige.

 I'm no longer using your app, can you delete my data?

 Of course, just contact us and we'll dispose of your data responsibly.

 I use an IP whitelist for my API access, what are your IP addresses?